-The best approach to fashion yourself into a natural born salesperson is to learn how to engage someone, to share something from your own journey, and to then apply any natural talent you may have to face strangers unafraid.
+The best approach to fashion yourself into a natural-born salesperson is to learn how to engage someone, to share something from your own journey, and then apply any natural talent you may have to face strangers unafraid.

 Those with greater confidence may enjoy greater success at first but only due to better execution of the strategies they learned along the way.